-The current world population of 7.55 billion may be an eye-popping number, but consider this: by 2030 the global population is expected to exceed 8.6 billion, and by 2050 there could be nearly 10 billion people on this planet.
+The current world population of 7.55 billion may be an eye-popping number, but consider this: by 2030 the global population is expected to exceed 8.6 billion, and by 2050 there could be nearly 10 billion people on this planet, according to UN projections.

 That’s a lot of mouths to feed, which is one reason why some financial experts consider agricultural investments a strong investment option, especially for retirement investors seeking diversification with long-term agricultural assets.

 Rocket Dollar recently partnered with Fort Worth-based Harvest Returns to enable beneficiaries of Self-Directed Solo 401(k)s and Self-Directed IRAs to make passive investments into agriculture and production farming operations through Harvest Return’s investment platform.

 Chris Rawley and his team founded Harvest Returns in 2016 to facilitate increased investment opportunities in all facets of agriculture and food production.

 “We have a strong appreciation for our food system, agriculture, and how food is produced,” Rawley says.
 “We want to bring investors closer to food systems, because more and more people want to know where their food comes from and how it’s produced.
 Allowing people to invest in farming operations is an avenue for them to get closer to the food systems.”

 “Agriculture historically has been a challenging investment class,” Rawley notes.
 Investment opportunities in agribusiness is usually limited to publicly-traded agribusiness giants such as John Deere, Archer Daniels Midland or Monsanto, or for private investments endowment funds and SEC accredited investors since investment thresholds are rather high.
 Harvest Returns allows individual investors the opportunity to diversify their portfolios with agricultural assets for as little as $5,000.